ah-4/ophose-release/README.md

 ## License

-This project is licensed under the GPL License Alternative - see the [LICENSE](https://ophose.ah4.fr/licence) file for details.
+This project is licensed under the GPL License Alternative - see the [LICENSE](https://ophose.dev/licence) page for details.